 Meta Models of Reality

-The Meta Model draws on transformational grammar and general semantics, the idea that language is a translation of mental states into words, and that in this translation, there is an unconscious process of
+The Meta Model draws on "transformational grammar" (modal operators) and general semantics, the idea that language is a translation of mental states into words, and that in this translation, there is an unconscious process of

 in any speaker’s language.
 This model can be used in any conversation to establish clarity & if done skillfully, rapport.